Understanding AI Dungeon System Settings

 icon

-Inspect Input is useful for debugging during gameplay if the AI is being weird and you need to see what it’s generating responses from.
+Inspect Input is also useful for debugging during gameplay if the AI is being weird and you need to see what it’s generating responses from.

 Appearance